kukushking/production-ready-serverless-workshop-devexperience/README.md

 # production-ready-serverless-workshop-devexperience

-"Production-Ready Serverless" workshop at DevExperience 2019
+Public workshop at DevExperience 2019